Safety Tips for Trail Users

 - Look ahead on the trail, and if you see something that makes you uncomfortable (a group of people, a few loitering individuals, etc), turn around.
 Going a little out of your way is better than getting into an unsafe situation.
 And trust your instincts--if your gut is telling you a situation should be avoided, listen to it!

-- Similarly, if you safely ride past a loitering group but are concerned about the group, do the cyclists behind you a favor by pulling up at a safe distance and calling 911.
+- Similarly, if you safely ride past a loitering group but are concerned about the group, do the cyclists and pedestrians behind you a favor by pulling over at a safe distance and calling 911.

-- It's always a good idea to carry a cell phone to know where you are on the trail, should you need to report an incident.
+- It's always a good idea to carry a cell phone to know where you are on the trail, should you need to report an incident, but don't forget, there are also Blue Safety phones along the trail.

 - If something looks suspicious, call 911.
 It is better to be safe than sorry.

-- Make sure you have proper lights on your bike!
+- Visibility is important for safety -- Make sure you have proper lights on your bike!
 You need a white light in the front and a red light or reflector in the back (it's actually illegal to not have lights on your bike!)
 This significantly increases your safety as well as the safety of other trail users, who might not otherwise see you in some of the darker sections of the Greenway.

 Remember that the more people who use the Greenway at night, the safer it becomes!